 Essentially, the Jamaican patty is a flaky pastry filled with various savory fillings.
 The pastry gets its iconic yellow/golden color from the use of egg yolk and turmeric in the dough-making process.

-Although traditionally, the Jamaican patty was prepared with a beef filling, through generations, Jamaicans have experimented with a range of other delicious fillings, including chicken, vegetable, cheese, shrimp, and even ackee and saltfish.
+Although traditionally, the Jamaican patty was prepared with a beef filling, through generations, Jamaicans have experimented with a range of other delicious fillings, including chicken, vegetables, cheese, shrimp, and even ackee and saltfish.

 Served piping hot, Jamaican patty is the ideal grab-and-go snack or lunch.
 In a similar vein to the British pasty or the South American empanada, the creativity of cooks and chefs when it comes to the filling knows no bounds.
 The more vendors and food markets you visit, the more unique and interesting the patty flavors you’ll find!